West Virginia Law Review

 Disregarding the effect-on-party-or-proceeding and locus

-poenitentiae elements is
+poenitentiae elements is perhaps the most controversial

+proposition of this Article.
 The few commentators

 who discuss the recantation defense disagree with this

-Article's argument for their
+Article's argument for their elimination.
+Instead, they

-elimination.
-Instead, they argue the contrary - that these
+argue the contrary - that these two elements are indeed

 necessary.
-However, closer reading of their writings reveals
+However, closer reading of their writings

-their arguments are
+reveals their arguments are conclusory.
+They fail to

-conclusory.
-They fail to explain why these two elements are
+explain why these two elements are in fact necessary.

 [FN153]